savishy/docker-examples/docker-swarm/docker-swarm-mode-1.12/2-automated/README.md

+This is a demonstration on how to provision a Docker Swarm (1.12+) with Vagrant and Ansible in a hands-off fashion.

-This is a demonstration of Docker Swarm Mode, a new feature in Docker 1.12+.
+This example uses Docker Swarm Mode, a new feature in Docker 1.12+.

 ## Prerequisites